 A Quorum is defined as 1/3 of total membership.
-Unless otherwise stated the required vote for all items of business (a vote of the church) shall be 3/4 of the voting members present.
+Unless otherwise stated the required vote for all items of business (a vote of the church) shall be 2/3 of the members present.
 Each member who is sixteen years of age or older shall possess an equal right to vote.

 Article Eight: Amendments

 Proposed amendments to this constitution shall be announced in a business meeting agenda at least thirty days prior to the business meeting scheduled.

 A vote of no less than 3/4 of the members present is required for the adoption of proposed amendments.